gighive/gighive/docs/README.md

 This project is designed to be portable, easy to deploy, and suitable for local development or cloud environments (Azure supported out of the box).

 ## Components
-- **Ansible Control Machine**: Tested on Ubuntu 24.04 or 22.04, so the requirements are **any flavor of Ubuntu 22.04 or Pop-OS**, installed on bare metal.
+- **Ansible Control Machine**: Tested on Ubuntu 24.04 or 22.04, so the requirements are **any flavor of Ubuntu or Pop-OS 24.04 or 22.04**, installed on bare metal.
 Virtualbox implementation assumes Control Machine would also be home to your Virtualbox VMs.
 - **Target Server**: Your choice of Virtualbox or Azure deployment targets for the vm and containerized environment.
   - Default vm size is 64GB, ~10GB of which will be used by the OS (configurable in ansible/group_vars).
   - You will have ~54GB for media files.